john3volta/discord-ai-summary/README.md

 - Ensure bot has Connect permission
 - Check voice channel isn't full
 - Verify FFmpeg is installed

+**❌ "IndexError: index out of range"**
+- This is a known py-cord issue, handled by monkey patches
+- Bot will continue working despite these errors
+- Check logs for "safe_strip_header_ext" messages

 ### Debug Mode
 ```bash